Pavin Smith Player Props: Diamondbacks vs. Padres

-After going 0-for-2 in his last game, Pavin Smith and the Arizona Diamondbacks face the San Diego Padres (who will hand the ball to Joe Musgrove) at 8:10 PM ET on Saturday.
+On Sunday, Pavin Smith (on the back of going 1-for-3) and the Arizona Diamondbacks face the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Padres.
+In his last game he had a one-hit showing (1-for-3) against the Padres.

 Pavin Smith Game Info & Props vs. the Padres